Kale, Mushroom, Feta, and Mozzarella Breakfast Casserole

 While the mushrooms cook, chop kale, cutting away the thick stems and chopping the leaves.
 Wash kale if needed, and spin dry.
 Add 2 tsp. more olive oil to the same pan, heat to medium high, add the chopped kale all at once and saute, turning kale over and over until it’s all wilted, about 2-3 minutes.
 (Baby kale

 will take even less time than this.)
 Layer the wilted kale over the mushrooms in the baking dish.

 Sprinkle the crumbled Feta and grated Mozzarella over the vegetables and season with fresh ground black pepper and Spike Seasoning (if using.)
 Beat eggs until they’re well-combined; then pour eggs over the cheese.
 Use a fork to gently “stir” until all the ingredients are coated with egg and the top of the casserole shows a good mixture of mushrooms and kale.

 Bake at 375F/190C for 40-45 minutes, or until the casserole is completely set and the top is starting to lightly brown.
 (If I’m going to keep it in the fridge and reheat during the week, I shorten the cooking time by a few minutes.)
 Serve hot, with a dollop of low-fat sour cream if desired.

 This will keep in the fridge for at least a week and can be quickly reheated in a microwave.
 Don’t microwave too long or the eggs will get rubbery.

-This type of low-glycemic breakfast casserole is a great breakfast option for any phase of the South Beach Diet, or add a small green salad and make this for lunch or a light dinner.
+This type of low-carb breakfast casserole is a great breakfast option low-carb or low-glycemic diet plans or for any phase of the South Beach Diet.
+Add a small green salad and make this for lunch or a light dinner.

 More Tasty Breakfast Ideas with Kale: